HopeItsAvailable/Javascript-FMS-project/README.md

 -------- Toddler Interactive Web Application --------

-This project is an implementation of a web-based application designed for toddlers aged from 1-3.
-It aims to provide interactive activities to help toddlers develop various skills while keeping them entertained and focused.
+This project is an implementation of a web-based application designed for young children.
+It aims to provide interactive activities to help children develop various skills while keeping them entertained and focused.

 -------- Features --------

+- Main Menu Navigation: A main menu containing all 3 games is provided, along with back-buttons in each activity to allow users to easily navigate back to the main menu.

-- Incentives and Feedback: The application provides positive visual and audio feedback when a task/game is correctly completed.
-Conversely, negative visual or auditory feedback is given if a task/game is completed incorrectly.
+- Incentives and Feedback: The application provides positive visual and audio feedback when a game is correctly completed.
+Conversely, negative visual or auditory feedback is given if a game is completed incorrectly.

 - Progressive Difficulty: Activities get progressively harder as the child correctly completes tasks.
 This includes timed activities that increase in speed or contain more complex/longer levels.